SAND-Lab/MEA-NAP/README.md

 See more about the network features and validation tools in MEA-NAP in [the full documentation](https://analysis-pipeline.readthedocs.io/en/latest/methods.html).

 You can [download our MEA-NAP FENS poster](https://www.dropbox.com/s/by23wlgch4oyygm/SAND_FENS_Poster_2022_06_29.pdf?dl=0) we presented at the 2022 Federation of European Neuroscience Societies (FENS) Forum.
-(Right click on link and select "Save Link As...").

 ## Installation